espressif/esp-idf/docs/get-started/establish-serial-connection.rst

 MacOS ::

-    ls /dev/tty.*
+    ls /dev/cu.*

 Verify serial connection
 ------------------------

-Now verify is serial connection is operational.
-You can do it using a serial terminal program.
+Now verify that the serial connection is operational.
+You can do this using a serial terminal program.
 In this example we will use `PuTTY SSH Client <http://www.putty.org/>`_ that is avilable for both Windows and Linux.
 You can use other serial program and set communication parameters like below.

-Run terminal, set identified serial port, baud rate = 115200, data bits = 8, stop bits = 1, and parity = N. Below are example screen shoots of setting the port and such transmission parameters (in short described as  115200-8-1-N) on Windows and Linux.
+Run terminal, set identified serial port, baud rate = 115200, data bits = 8, stop bits = 1, and parity = N. Below are example screen shots of setting the port and such transmission parameters (in short described as  115200-8-1-N) on Windows and Linux.
 Remember to select exactly the same serial port you have identified in steps above.

 .. figure:: ../_static/putty-settings-windows.png
     :align: center